 With the help of sensors, we can create an oil pressure on the discs to engage them and prevent the rotation of the planetary gear.

-When the planetary gear stops spinning, it directly starts rotating the transmission shaft.
+When the planetary gear stops spinning, it starts rotating the transmission shaft.
 Hence, the vehicle starts running.

 Brake Bands